rossiptr/SOP-development/arrival-guide.md

 ---
 ## 2 Arrival Day
 At the airport,
-1. Buy an [EZCard](https://github.com/rossiptr/SOP-development/new/master#transportation-card) at 7eleven, not iCash
+1. Buy an [EZCard](https://github.com/rossiptr/SOP-development/new/master#transportation-card) at 7eleven, not iCash or iPass (EZCard is the most compatible with all of Taiwan)
 2. **DO NOT** activate your SIMcard yet, in the airport and MRT there are free available Wi-Fi, as it might affect your mobile data expiry hour.
 3. Go to the lucky draw! (if you fill D-1).